Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 We could utilize child-parent connections and parent multiple LNS under a single [transparent gateway](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway?view=iotedge-2020-11) that has the active connection to IoT Hub.
-The problem there is that children can have only 1 parent and therefore we can not support roaming LNSs.
+The problem there is that children can have only 1 parent and therefore we can not support roaming leaf devices that connect to different LNSs over time.

-## Other questions

-❔ Should we investigate if creating a DeviceClient already steals the connection or we know this doesn't happen?